PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 console.log(xScale.invert(400));
 ```

+Here's what our console should look like:

 ![](https://i.imgur.com/zL7WQ3P.png)

+You can now remove the two `console.log()` statements.

 ## Parse and format times

-- Note that our `date` data isn't in the format expected by the xScale domain (a Date object)
-- D3 provides us an easy way to convert strings to dates and vice versa using [these values](https://github.com/d3/d3-time-format#locale_format)
+Note that the `date` properties of the objects in our `runs` array are strings and not Date objects.
+This is a problem because `xScale`, as with all time scales, expects its data values to be Date objects.
+Fortunately, D3 provides us an easy way to convert strings to dates and vice versa.
+We'll use a specially formatted string, based on the documentation (https://github.com/d3/d3-time-format#locale_format), to tell D3 how to parse the `date` String properties of the objects in our `runs` array into actual JavaScript Date objects.
+Add the following at the end of `app.js`:

 ```javascript
 var parseTime = d3.timeParse("%B%e, %Y at %-I:%M%p"); //this format matches our data in the runs array